momarques/notion-sync/README.md

 There is also an option `--watch` which watches for a specific datasource and creates the pages without any manual input.

+### Different datasources

+As I need only this specific datasource, I'm not going to build any other (only when I need).

+That's why I'm building this tool to accept other datasources, but they need to be developed as external plugins and added on the tool.